Coronavirus (COVID-19) - What you need to know

 Coronavirus (COVID-19) - main page

-National lockdown restrictions remain in place.
+National coronavirus restrictions remain in place.
 Read about what you can and cannot do on GOV.UK.

-The Government has announced plans to gradually lift coronavirus restrictions.
-Read more about the roadmap on GOV.UK.
+The Government has announced plans to gradually lift restrictions.
+Read more about the plans on GOV.UK.

 Note: This page reflects the status of services under national lockdown.
 The service descriptions will be updated here as decisions are made.